SonarSource/sonar-java/README.md

 ### Pull Request (PR)

 To submit a contribution, create a pull request for this repository.
-Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all [tests](#testing) are passing (Travis build is created for each PR).
+Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all [tests](#testing) are passing (all checks must be green).

 ### Custom Rules

 If you have an idea for a rule but you are not sure that everyone needs it you can implement a [custom rule](https://docs.sonarqube.org/latest/analysis/languages/java/) available only for you.
 Note that in order to help you, we highly recommend to first follow the [Custom Rules 101 tutorial](https://redirect.sonarsource.com/doc/java-custom-rules-guide.html) before diving directly into implementing rules from scratch.

+### Work with us
+Would you like to work on this project full-time?
+We are hiring!
+Check out https://www.sonarsource.com/hiring

 <a name="testing"></a>
 Testing